Our capacity to perform new design work is currently fully booked for 2021.

-A budgeting rule of thumb for a complete landscape installation or renovation is 5-10% of the total value of your home, including the land.
-Therefore, if you own a $550,000 home, plan to spend between $27,500-$55,500 for a basic, functional landscape that will return up to 200 percent in value.
+A budgeting rule of thumb for a complete landscape installation or renovation is either side of 10% of the total value of your home, including the land.
+Therefore, if you own a $550,000 home, plan to spend somewhere around $55,500 for a basic, functional landscape that will return up to 200 percent in value.
 Unusual materials, mature specimen plantings, or elaborate hardscapes will add to this figure.

 Use the Links Below to see our other services.